 4. Go to the Action menu and click Export Video(s).
-The Export Video(s) page is displayed as pictured on the next page.
+The Export Video(s) page is displayed.

 - 5. Select Data DVD from the Output Format drop-down list. - 6.
 Go to the Action menu and click Save.
 The Export Options pop-up is displayed.